mendix/docs/content/en/docs/appstore/modules/native-mobile-resources.md

     * TotalMemory: the total memory capacity of the device in bytes
     * UniqueId: a unique identifier for the device
     * UserAgent: the user agent of the device's web browser
-    * Version: the application version as set in Build Native App
+    * Version: the application version as set in Native Mobile Builder UI tool
     * Is24Hour: checks if the device is using a 24h clock
     * IsEmulator: checks if the app is running on an emulator
     * IsTablet: checks if the app is running on a tablet